Ashnaali3255/Portfolio-1/README.md

 # 📖 Ashna's  Portfolio <a name="about-project"></a>
 I complete my Projects here.

+You need to implement a simple validation:

+-The content of the email field has to be in lower case.

+-You should implement the following interactions:

+-When the user submits the form, you check if the email is in lower case.

+-If the validation is OK, the form is sent.

+-If the validation is not OK, you show an error message to the user near the submit button informing them of the error and the form is not sent.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>